-If the last 18 months have taught us anything, it’s that you really need to stop paying attention to the media headlines and price predictions from the so-called experts.
+If the last 18 months have taught us anything as a buyers agency, it’s that you really need to stop paying attention to the media headlines and price predictions from the so-called experts.

 If we look back to the middle part of 2020, many of the experts, media commentators and even large banks and economists were predicting dire falls in the property market.
 Many believed we could see anything from 30-40% price falls as they believed demand would dry up on the back of widespread lockdowns and weakening economic conditions.